gajus/eslint-plugin-jsdoc/README.md

      *
      * @param args Arguments compiled and provided by StephanClient.
      * @param args.options The options as provided by the user, or an empty object if not provided.
+     * @param args.client The options as provided by the user, or an empty object if not provided.
      * @param defaultOptions The default options as provided by the plugin, or an empty object.
      */
     public constructor({options, client}: {